Outdoor Adventuring

 Lowering a canoe over Solea Falls, Drysdale River, Kimberly, Western Australia

-• The wilds of the Washington, DC region which are surprisingly beautiful: Assateague National Seashore, Catoctin Mountain Park, Mount Sugarloaf, George Washington National Forest, and Patapsco Valley State Park, to name a few favorites.
+• The wilds of the Washington, DC region which are beautiful: Assateague National Seashore, Catoctin Mountain Park, Mount Sugarloaf, all over the Potomac River, George Washington National Forest, and Patapsco Valley State Park, to name a few favorites.

 • The Kimberly region of Western Australia on a 9 week canoeing and backpacking expedition (2004)